 \section{Introduction}

 Hilbert C*-modules have been widely used as a tool to study C*-algebras.
-For instance, these modules are one of the main ingredients used to study Morita equiavelence and KK-theory of C*-algebras.
+For instance, these modules are one of the main ingredients used to study Morita equivalence and KK-theory of C*-algebras.
 Furthermore, Hilbert modules are used to define C*-correspondences, another C*-theoretic tool that appears constantly in the current literature.
 One of the main uses of such correspondences is that they give rise to the so called Cuntz-Pimsner algebras introduced by M. Pimsner in \cite{pim1997} and later refined by T. Katsura in a series of papers (see for instance \cite{kat2004} and \cite{kat2007}).
 The class of Cuntz-Pimsner algebras contains several known examples of C*-algebras such as the classical Cuntz algebras, Cuntz-Krieger algebras, crossed products by $\Z$, and topological graph C*-algebras.

 In recent years, N. C. Phillips revived the interest in algebras of operators acting on $L^p$-spaces (originally studied by C. Herz in \cite{CSH71}) by defining $p$-analogues of the Cuntz algebras and crossed products (see \cite{ncp2013CP} and \cite{ncp2012AC}).
-Since then, the study of these algebras has gained significant interest and several authors have contributed into the expansion of this relatively new theory (see for example \cite{blph2020, BDW2024, Chung2024, Daw10, GarThi16, GarThi20, ncpmgv2017AF}).
-Given that we now know about $p$-analogues of several objects in the C* Cuntz-Pimsner class, a natural question is whether such class has a $p$-counterpart.
-This is, of course, a very general and difficult question given that there are ``C*-closed'' constructions, such as taking quotients, that are not satisfied for $L^p$-operator algebras.
+Since then, the study of these algebras has gained significant interest and several authors have contributed to the expansion of this relatively new theory (see for example \cite{blph2020, BDW2024, Chung2024, Daw10, GarThi16, GarThi20, ncpmgv2017AF}).
+Many objects in the widely studied Cuntz-Pimsner-Katsura class are now known to have a $p$-analogue, which raises a natural question on whether such class has a $p$-counterpart.
+This is, of course, a very general and difficult question given that some ``C*-closed'' constructions, such as taking quotients \cite{GarThi16,blph2020} or multiplier algebras \cite{BDW2024}, are not generally well behaved in the $L^p$-operator algebra setting.
 However, a starting point is to attempt an analogue theory to the one of Hilbert C*-modules and C*-correspondences in the $L^p$-setting.
 This is exactly what this paper achieves, at least at the concrete level.